yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

    --version, -v                        print the version
 ```

-The `tmsp-cli` tool lets us send TMSP messages to our application, to help build and debug them.
+The `abci-cli` tool lets us send ABCI messages to our application, to help build and debug them.

 The most important messages are `append_tx`, `check_tx`, and `commit`,
 but there are others for convenience, configuration, and information purposes.